DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: Abstract

 \section{Abstract}

-The continual expansion of software size and complexity has led to an increased focus on reducing defects and bugs during development.
-Although Automated Static Analysis Tools (ASATs) offer help, in practice, the significant number of false positives can impede developers' productivity and confidence in the tools.
-Therefore, previous research efforts have explored learning-based methods to validate the reported warnings.
-Nevertheless, there are still some limitations.
-(1) \revise{The granularity of prior research is coarse, as it focuses on identifying either actionable warnings throughout extensive development histories or potential true warnings at the function level.
-These approaches lack specificity regarding individual bugs and warnings.} (2) Machine learning-based approaches need much manual effort for feature engineering while existing deep learning-based approaches ignore key semantics between source code and warnings.
-(3) The small number of selected projects hinders the comprehensive evaluation of these approaches.

-In this paper, we proposed a fine-grained warning verification approach that is sensitive to bugs for improving the results of ASATs, namely \ourtool.
-Specifically, we design a novel LSTM-based model that captures both fine-grained semantics of source code and warnings from ASATs and highlights their correlations with cross-attention.
-To tackle the data scarcity of training and evaluation, we collected a large-scale dataset of 280,273 warnings, namely \ourdataset.
-It is ten times larger than the existing largest dataset.
-Then, we conducted extensive experiments on the dataset to evaluate \ourtool.
-The experimental results demonstrate the effectiveness of our approach, with an F1-score of 97.79\% for reducing false alarms and 67.06\% for confirming actual warnings, which also significantly outperforms all baselines.
-Moreover, we have applied our \ourtool to filter out about 92\% warnings in four popular real-world projects, and found 25 new bugs with minimal manual effort.
+Static analysis tools have evolved over time to assist in detecting bugs.
+However, the excessive false warnings can impede developers' productivity and confidence in the tools.
+Previous research efforts have explored learning-based \revise{approaches} to identify bug warnings.
+Nevertheless, their coarse granularity, focusing on either long-term warnings or function-level alerts, are insensitive to individual bugs.
+Also, they rely on manually crafted features or solely on source code semantics, which is inadequate for effective learning.
+In this paper, we propose \ourtool, a learning-based approach that identifies bug-sensitive warnings at a fine-grained granularity.
+Specifically, we design a novel LSTM-based model that captures multi-modal semantics of source code and warnings from automated static analysis tools (ASATs) and highlights their correlations with cross-attention.
+To tackle the data scarcity of training and evaluation, we collected a large-scale dataset of 280,273 warnings.
+We conducted extensive experiments on the dataset to evaluate \ourtool.
+The experimental results demonstrate the effectiveness of our approach, with an F1-score 67.06\% for confirming true warnings in a finer-grained manner, significantly outperforming all baselines.
+Additionally, to validate the practicality of DeepFWI from the perspective of developers, we applied DeepFWI to four popular open-source projects.
+Our \revise{approach} filtered out the vast majority of warnings, while still successfully surfacing 25 true bug-related warnings that were confirmed through manual analysis.